openstack/ansible-collections-openstack/docs/openstack_guidelines.rst

 OpenStack Ansible Modules
 =========================

-These are a set of modules for interacting with OpenStack as either an admin or an end user.
-If the module does not begin with ``os_``, it's either deprecated or soon to be.
-This document serves as developer coding guidelines for modules intended to be here.
+These are a set of modules for interacting with the OpenStack API as either an admin or an end user.

 .. contents::
    :local: